jurb/amsterdam-rag-chatbot-system/README.md

 # This is an ugly fork for subsidie info :)

 This version uses an azure openai resource and hides the other llm options.
 I checked in documents about subsidie, scraped with the tool mentioned below.
-That needs to be periodically refreshe
+That needs to be periodically refreshed.

+1. checkout the 'subsidies' branch
-create an .env file with the following:
+2. create an .env file with the following:

 ```
 AZURE_RESOURCE_NAME=ai-openai-ont